-Module A-C-SKILL2 Semester 2 Duration of module 1 Semester Type of module Core How frequently is the module offered Annually Admission requirements None Transferability of the module to other programmes None; available for exchange students Level Bachelor Responsible professor /Module coordinator Prof. Dr. Tobias Schütz Building 5, Room 209, phone 07121/271-3099 tobias.schuetz@reutlingen-university.de Lecturers Prof. Dr. Tobias Schütz Prof. Dr. Niamh O'Mahony Adjunct lecturer Language of instruction German / English Credits (ECTS) 5 Total work load 150 h (60 h contact, 90 h self-study) Contact hours per week 4 SWS Examination/ Type of assessment One-hour written exam Group Project incl.
-Presentation Weighting of Grade within overall programme 5/192 Learning outcomes After the successful completion of the module the students should have developed the following competences • Professional competences: Students understand the impact of culture and the importance of in- tercultural competence for work in the international business context.
+,

+Module A-C-SKILL2

+Semester 2

+Duration of module 1 Semester

+Type of module Core

+How frequently is the module offered Annually

+Admission requirements None

+Transferability of the module to other programmes None; available for exchange students

+Level Bachelor

+Responsible profes- sor/Module coordina- tor Prof. Dr. Tobias Schütz Building 5, Room 209, phone 07121/271-3099 tobias.schuetz@reutlingen-university.de

+Lecturers Prof. Dr. Tobias Schütz Prof. Dr. Niamh O'Mahony Dirk Rauh

+Language of instruction German / English

+Credits (ECTS) 5

+Total work load 150 h (60 h contact, 90 h self-study)

+Contact hours per week 4 SWS

+Examination/Type of One-hour written exam

+assessment Group Project incl.
+Presentation

+Weighting of Grade within overall programme 5/192

+Learning outcomes After the successful completion of the module the students should have developed the following competences

+Professional competences: Students understand the impact of culture and the importance of intercultural competence for work in the international business context.

 They become familiar with the key models used to profile, analyse and compare national cultures and communicate within different cultural contexts in different communication scenarios.
+Students can structure and write management presentations, convey key messages.
+Students are able to analyze communication situations and distinguish communication scenarios (e.g. problem solving scenario, victory scenario, persuasion scenario, etc.) and develop scenario-specific communication strategies.

-Methodological competences: Students learn how to use cultural models and theory to analyse, discuss and resolve cultural misunderstandings in business.
-Students can write management presentations, convey key messages and successfully deal with objections.
-Social competences: Refine their oral and written communication skills as well as expand their active vocabulary in English.
-Improve their ability to work in a group.
-Personal competences: Gain an understanding of other worldviews and how these are shaped by cultural influence.
+Students know how to use cultural models and theory to analyse, discuss and resolve cultural misunderstandings in business.
+Students can search for specific information to support their reasoning and present it to audiences in an understandable way.
+Students analyze the motivation, focus, and time availability of the counterpart / audience and adapt their communication style accordingly.

+Students are able to develop strategies for successfully working with other cultures/in multicultural teams.
+Students gain an understanding of other worldviews and how these are shaped by cultural influence.
+The students can identify non-verbal communication signals (facial expressions and body language signals) in the conversational partner and to consciously use their own body language.
+Students are able to actively listen to others (levels 1-3) and understand their perspectives and motives.

+Students have an understanding of other worldviews and how these are shaped by cultural influence.
 Develop strategies for successfully working with other cultures/in multicultural teams.
-Students can apply scenario-specific methods of communication.
+Students can apply scenario- specific methods of communication.
+Students are able to critically analyze information and arguments and evaluate them against the background of the intentions and perspectives of the counterpart.
+They refine their oral and written communication skills as well as expand their active vocabulary in English.

 Course-specific contributions to AoL competency goals (CG 1 - 6) CG1: The intercultural competence part of the module is taught and examined entirely in English.
 This helps students to further develop their written and oral English skills.

 CG2: The intercultural competence part helps students to develop an overall understanding of the role culture plays in international business situations and provides them with a toolkit to understand, analyse and talk about cultural differences.

-CG4: The students learn and train to structure, visualize and communicate complex problems to an audience with limited or no prior subject matter knowledge Contents/ Indicative syllabus Analysis and evaluation of communication scenarios (e.g. problem solving, persuasion, dispute, feedback, interview, presentation, etc.) - J Learning and practicing of scenario-specific communication techniques Presentation writing (story lining & slidewriting) Presenting to and audience and dealing with objections Definitions of culture.
-Understanding the role and significance of culture in cross-cultural business situations.
-Intercultural competence.
-Key models of national culture.
-Working in multinational teams Teaching and learning methodology Seminar-style lecture, exercises, and simulations, lectures, critical incidents, mini case studies, group work, homework, class discussions Miscellaneous n/a
+CG4: The students learn and train to structure, visualize and communicate complex problems to an audience with limited or no prior subject matter knowledge

-Preparatory reading: